bentotten/scheduler/README.md

 # Scheduler
-A discord bot I wrote in python for scheduling friends availablity to go bouldering.
-Eventually going to port to Slack/Rocketchat
+A discord bot I wrote in python for scheduling games.

 ::Token::